Goat Island Mountain

 Goat Island Mountain is a 7288 ft ridge-like mountain located in Mount Rainier National Park, in Pierce County of Washington state.
 It is part of the Cascade Range, and lies 5.76 mi east-northeast of the summit of Mount Rainier.
 This mountain is quite visible from the Sunrise Historic District and the many trails surrounding the Sunrise area.
 The Wonderland Trail provides an approach to this mountain, and the summit offers views of Cowlitz Chimneys, Fryingpan Glacier, and Mount Rainier.
 Burroughs Mountain is its nearest higher neighbor, 2.51 mi to the northwest.
 Precipitation runoff from Goat Island Mountain drains into the White River.
 The mountain's descriptive name derives from mountain goats that were often seen on the peak.
-The name was officially adopted in 1932 by the United States Board on Geographic Names.
+The toponym was officially adopted in 1932 by the United States Board on Geographic Names.

 Climate

 Goat Island Mountain is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snow onto the Cascades.
 As a result, the west side of the Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
-The months July through September offer the most favorable weather for viewing or climbing this peak.
+Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
+The months of July through September offer the most favorable weather for viewing or climbing this peak.